droidsolutions/amqp-ts/README.md

 Changes to the [original amqp-ts](https://github.com/abreits/amqp-ts) package:

-- using up-to-date [amqplib](http://www.squaremobius.net/amqp.node/) (unfortunately the original package uses a four year old version the only support outdated NodeJS version)
+- using up-to-date [amqplib](http://www.squaremobius.net/amqp.node/) (unfortunately the original package uses a four year old version that only support outdated NodeJS version)
 - dropped support for outdated NodeJS versions (Compile target in tsconfig is ES2018 which is fully supported by Node 10).
-- dropped winston as dependency, instead a factory must be provided to the connection constructor which returns any logger.
+- dropped winston as dependency, instead a factory can be provided to the connection constructor which returns any logger.

 ### Defining Features